tanjo3/tww_apworld/docs/setup_en.md

 3. Place the content of the `lib` folder of the downloaded TWW APWorld zip file into your Archipelago installation's `lib` folder.

-If you're playing The Wind Waker, you must also unzip the TWW AP Client downloaded from the release page.
+If you're playing The Wind Waker, you must also unzip the TWW AP Randomizer Build downloaded from the release page.

 ## Setting Up a YAML